ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         5. Celebrate company culture

-        So when people visit your website, they won't just learn about your brand—they'll fall in love with it.
+        So when people visit your website, they won't just learn more about your brand—they'll fall in love with it.
       image: /img/magic-pie-copy-icon-blogs.svg
     - serviceImage: /img/magic-pie-copy-icon-marketing.svg
       serviceTitle: Print Collateral